-Any allocation of Croí Cónaithe (Cities) funding is subject to State Aid Approval and Ministerial approval.
-Proposals which take longer to complete in Stage Three due diligence will retain their provisional funding status for a maximum period of 12 months from the date of notification by the Housing Agency to allow them time to complete Stage Three.
+Any allocation of Croí Cónaithe (Cities) funding is subject to Ministerial approval.
+Proposals which take longer to complete in Stage Three due diligence will retain their provisional funding status for a maximum period of 6 months7 from the date of notification by the Housing Agency to allow them time to complete Stage Three.

-When proposals with provisional Croí Cónaithe (Cities) funding fail to successfully complete Stage Three due diligence or are withdrawn by their proposers, the Housing Agency will contact the next highest ranked proposer in the relevant city subject to sufficient Croí Cónaithe (Cities) funding being available for the proposal.
+When proposals with provisional Croí Cónaithe (Cities) funding fail to successfully complete Stage Three due diligence or are withdrawn, the Housing Agency will contact the next highest ranked proposer in the relevant city subject to sufficient Croí Cónaithe (Cities) funding being available for the proposal.
 The next highest ranked proposer will be invited to submit their proposal for Stage Three due diligence.